daltyboy11/daltyboy11.github.io/_posts/2023-10-9-content-networks-desired-features.md

 ---
 layout: post
-title: Missing features in P2P Content Networks
+title: Desired features in P2P Content Networks
 ---

 A few weeks ago, my curiosity was piqued by [XMTP](https://xmtp.org/), a peer-to-peer (p2p) messaging protocol.
 For fun, I developed two self-contained web apps: [zodiacdaily.xyz](https://zodiacdaily.xyz/) and [onchainfacts.xyz](https://onchainfacts.xyz/).
 The concept behind these apps is straightforward: send a small amount of USDC and receive a horoscope or three fun facts in return.
 Feel free to try them out.